turingH/aera-v3-audit/cheat_list.md

 - Only callers with `requiresVaultAuth` may update the whitelist, preventing unauthorized freezes (line 25).
 - `beforeTransfer()` checks both parties against the whitelist; re-whitelisting restores transfer ability.
 See `TransferWhitelistHook.sol` lines 41-55.
 - The two `require` statements operate independently.
 If `from` equals `transferAgent`, only the sender check is skipped; the recipient must still be whitelisted (and vice versa).
 See `TransferWhitelistHook.sol` lines 41-55 and `MultiDepositorVault.sol` lines 109-125.
+- `AbstractTransferHook.beforeTransfer` only enforces `isVaultUnitTransferable` when neither participant is the `transferAgent` nor `address(0)`.
+Derived hooks like `TransferWhitelistHook` and `TransferBlacklistHook` override this to validate the non-`transferAgent` address even during mint or burn.
+See `AbstractTransferHook.sol` lines 24-33, `TransferWhitelistHook.sol` lines 49-54, and `TransferBlacklistHook.sol` lines 41-43.

 ### Bridge Transfer Restrictions
 - `MultiDepositorVault._update` calls `hook.beforeTransfer(from, to, provisioner)` for every mint, burn, or transfer, ensuring hooks run for bridge operations.
 See `MultiDepositorVault.sol` lines 108-125.